Many of us buy books, electronics and virtually any household item we can think of from Amazon.

 To be successful, sometimes companies decide to join together to leverage each other’s strengths.
 This could be through a merger (two companies coming together) or an acquisition (when one company acquires another).

 For all of Amazon’s strength in competitive prices and fast and reliable shipping, they have been unable to serve customers who prefer to touch and feel items before they buy it.
-Selling fresh produce too had also been difficult for them because of the lack of a physical store.
-Meanwhile, the organic food supplier Whole Foods has been struggling because of the increased competition from traditional grocery chains who are now offering more organic goods.
-But it has an important asset that Amazon covets - physical store front.
+Selling fresh produce too had been difficult for them because of the lack of a physical store.
+Meanwhile, the organic food supplier Whole Foods has been struggling because of increasing competition from traditional grocery chains that are now offering more organic goods.
+But Whole Foods had an important asset that Amazon had been lacking - a physical store.